UK police end forensic search of fire-ravaged Grenfell Tower

-LONDON (AP) — British police say they have finished their forensic examination of Grenfell Tower, more than a year after the London high-rise was ravaged by a fire that killed 72 people.
+LONDON (AP) — British police have finished their forensic examination of Grenfell Tower more than a year after a fast-moving fire at the London high-rise killed 72 people.

 Forensics officers spent months combing through the charred rubble for victims’ remains and for clues to how a blaze that started in an apartment kitchen was able to race through the 24-story residential building.

-Metropolitan Police Commander Stuart Cundy said Thursday that officers recovered “huge quantities of material” for the criminal investigation.
+Metropolitan Police Commander Stuart Cundy said Thursday that officers recovered “huge quantities of material” for a criminal investigation.

 Police are considering corporate manslaughter charges in the June 2017 blaze.
 No one has been charged yet.